 If you're receiving email notifications, you should see something similar to this:

-3. Click on the "Yes, I am available" button if you would be willing to complete the signing at the offered fee.
+3. Click on the "Yes, I am available" or "I'm interested" button if you would be willing to complete the signing at the offered fee.
 Click on the "No, because..." button if you are not available or willing to do the signing, based on the information offered.
 You should then see a variety of options to indicate to the company why you are passing on the opportunity.

 4. If you've indicated that you're available, there's nothing left to do!
 You'll only receive a confirmation message if you've been assigned to the signing.
 If you don't receive a confirmation message, the company probably assigned the signing to another notary.
 However, you can see a recent history of your signing notifications - learn more here.